See availability map.

-Your best chance of finding NGN service is in Georgia, their largest coverage area.
+Your best chance of finding NGN Fiber service is in Georgia, their largest coverage area.
+You can also find NGN Fiber in and many others.
 It is a Fiber provider, which means they deliver service faster than most other types of service by using an optical fiber rather than a copper wire.
 To get fiber service at your home, your fiber internet company must install specific fiber internet boxes off of which you can connect your fiber modem and router.